Blog 10 Best AI Observability Tools for LLMs (2026)

 Arize AI homepage

-Arize is often positioned as a bridge between data science experimentation and production reliability.
+Arize AI monitors ML and LLM systems in production by analyzing inputs, outputs, embeddings, and performance signals after deployment.
+It is often positioned as the bridge between data science experimentation and production reliability.

 Key features

-• Model and feature drift detection: Tracks and compares model predictions and feature distributions across training, validation, and production environments to flag unexpected shifts before performance degrades.
+• Drift detection across environments: Compares predictions and feature distributions across training, validation, and production to catch shifts before performance degrades.

 Pros

-• Strong depth in drift detection and root cause analysis
+• Deep drift detection and root cause analysis

-• Works well for both traditional ML models and modern LLM pipelines
+• Works across both traditional ML and LLM pipelines

 Cons

-• Learning curve for teams without prior ML observability experience
+• Learning curve without prior ML observability experience

-• Less lightweight than proxy-based tools for simple cost tracking
+• Heavier than proxy tools for simple cost tracking

-• UI can feel dense for teams focused only on LLM prompts
+• Dense UI for teams focused only on prompts

 Pricing